 If you’re not a college student, there are still other options for buying cheap Microsoft Office…

-If you have multiple home computers for which you want to buy Office, consider buying an edition of Office with multiple licenses.
+If you have multiple home computers for which you want to buy Office, consider buying an Office 365 subscription with multiple licenses.
 Office 365 Home costs $100/year and lets you install Office on up to 5 computers.
 If you have that many computers, that’s $20 per PC per year.

 Option 3: Get the military discountGet